 Over the course of the week, we examined letters, poems and notes written by or about Renaissance celebrities: Donatello, Leonardo da Vinci, Marsilio Ficino, Lorenzo the Magnificent, Lucrezia Borgia, Duke Cosimo I and Artemisia Gentileschi.
 Because Florence was a mercantile society, records were of the utmost importance, particularly those that tracked the comings and goings of money.
 During the 1400s, Florentines wrote with oak gall ink, in a mercantile script, on rag-pulp paper or goat skin parchment.
 This 15th-century script is much more difficult to read than that of the 16th century.
 After the development of the printing press by Gutenberg in 1440, handwriting in Europe became more standardized.

 Our seminar met daily from 9 a.m. to 7 p.m. with four two-hour sessions and a two-hour lunch break.
 Marcello Simonetta, a senior researcher for MAP and a mastermind of the archives, directed two of our sessions.
 He introduced us to the scandalous world of diplomatic correspondence, where one can read about murder, sex, conspiracy and massacre but also about art, marriages, conversions and miracles.
 Simonetta is a specialist in ciphers and taught us how to decode an encrypted letter to Giulio de’ Medici (1478–1534), who became Pope Clement VII in 1523.
-The code follows three rules: 1. normal letters, with no marks, refer to the previous letter in the alphabet; 2. letters with a superscript indicate a vowel, and the superscript designates the vowel (1-a, 2-e, 3-i, 4-o, 5-u); and 3. underlined letters are decoys to be ignored.
+A cipher might be constructed, for example, with the following three rules: 1. normal letters, with no marks, refer to the previous letter in the alphabet; 2. letters with a superscript indicate a vowel, and the superscript designates the vowel (1-a, 2-e, 3-i, 4-o, 5-u); and 3. underlined letters are decoys to be ignored.
 The following word, for example, would be cipher for college: dv4mtmy2hf2.

 Over the course of six days and lots of espresso, we learned a lifetime of information.
 Sheila Barker, for example, taught us how to find documents related to art: contracts, inventories, materials, loans, restorations and even delivery tips.
 Pasquale Focarile explained the challenges of trying to view private archives, which have remained in the hands of certain families for more than 500 years.
 We learned about Florence’s legal system and how to find court records.
 We learned about the circulation of handwritten news ordered by subscription.
 (Immediately, it was clear that the news has never been truthful!)
 On the next-to-last day, we traveled to the Venetian State Archives, which, since 1815, have been kept in the former convent of the Basilica Maria Gloriosa dei Frari.
 There, we learned the paleographic alphabet and its evolution since Roman inscriptions.
 We wandered through ice-cold rooms housing shelf upon shelf of folios, marked with illegible numbers and letters.
 No wonder one must wait several hours or a full day after putting in a request to view a file!